Returning for Love

 Returning for Love is the fourth novel in the Long Valley world, although all books in the Long Valley world can be read as standalones.
 It has some strong language, and oh my, sexy times.
 Enjoy!

-Click here to find all of the storefronts where you can find this book for sale, or read on to enjoy an excerpt...
+Click here to find all of the storefronts where you can find this book for sale, or scroll down to enjoy the book trailer and an excerpt...

 Declan looked around the barn, surprised by how changed it looked.
 When a flock of women all descended on a place and put some real elbow grease into it…well, it could even make the Miller Family Farm barn look respectable.

 To think that Stetson was hosting Wyatt’s wedding at his place.
 I don’t know if Mom and Dad would believe this is happening and cry from happiness…or from shock.